 - University Air Squadrons (UAS)

 - University Royal Navy Units (URNUs)

 The services have an important diplomatic function in representing Britain overseas with goodwill visits and in training other countries' armed forces, both in the UK and abroad.
-There is also action in support of the civil power (as in Northern Ireland).
+There is also action in support of the civil power.

-Many opportunities exist for officers upon retirement from the armed forces because of the management and professional training as well as the experience they gain during their period of service.
+Many opportunities exist for officers upon retirement from the armed forces due to the management skills, professional training and experience gained during their period of service.

 Look for job vacancies at:

 - Royal Navy Careers

 All three armed services provide initial officer training followed by specialist, professional or technical training.
 Continuing professional development (CPD) and training are features of a service career and provide opportunities to gain qualifications and accreditation with civilian professional bodies.